metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 - `admin_console_service_template` (Attributes) AdminConsoleServiceTemplate provides a template used by the Operator to create and manage the admin console service.
 This allows services to be annotated, the service type defined and any other options that Kubernetes provides.
 When using a LoadBalancer service type, TLS and dynamic DNS must also be enabled.
 The Operator reserves the right to modify or replace any field.
 More info: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#service-v1-core (see [below for nested schema](#nestedatt--spec--networking--admin_console_service_template))
 - `admin_console_service_type` (String) DEPRECATED - by adminConsoleServiceTemplate.
 AdminConsoleServiceType defines whether to create a node port or load balancer service.
 When using a LoadBalancer service type, TLS and dynamic DNS must also be enabled.
 This field must be one of 'NodePort' or 'LoadBalancer', defaulting to 'NodePort'.
 - `admin_console_services` (List of String) DEPRECATED - not required by Couchbase Server.
 AdminConsoleServices is a selector to choose specific services to expose via the admin console.
 This field may contain any of 'data', 'index', 'query', 'search', 'eventing' and 'analytics'.
 Each service may only be included once.
+- `cloud_native_gateway` (Attributes) DEVELOPER PREVIEW - This feature is in developer preview.
+CloudNativeGateway is used to provision a gRPC gateway proxying a Couchbase cluster. (see [below for nested schema](#nestedatt--spec--networking--cloud_native_gateway))
 - `disable_ui_over_http` (Boolean) DisableUIOverHTTP is used to explicitly enable and disable UI access over the HTTP protocol.
 If not specified, this field defaults to false.
 - `disable_ui_over_https` (Boolean) DisableUIOverHTTPS is used to explicitly enable and disable UI access over the HTTPS protocol.
 If not specified, this field defaults to false.
 - `dns` (Attributes) DNS defines information required for Dynamic DNS support. (see [below for nested schema](#nestedatt--spec--networking--dns))